bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-10-10-default-config.md

 class-on-in-honor: #in-honor-of section title and intro can get a separate class, useful for sites that use .base, leave blank for nothing extra
 class-on-recurring: #reucrring title and intro can get a separate class, useful for sites that use .base
 button-classes: #additional classes to attach to submit button-like things
-seq_options: #'"customErrors":{"overmax":"The maximum amount is $10,000 per transaction.
+seq_options: #JSON parsable string defining custom error messages for standard errors'"customErrors":{"overmax":"The maximum amount is $10,000 per transaction.
 For gifts over $10,000, please complete multiple transactions."}'
-content-after-button-html: #arbitrary html after the buttons, potentially on all steps
+content-after-button-html: #arbitrary html after the buttons, potentially shown on all steps (though this can be controlled with css)

-#wicked advanced: add a custom success function that's called when a user successfully donates instead of the standard redirect method
+#very advanced: add a custom success function that's called when a user successfully donates instead of the standard redirect method. resobj is the objection containing information about the successful donation as outlined in the example success response in the BSD donate api docs
 custom-success: # something like function(resobj){ window.succeed(resobj); }